KetchupJL/Solana-Bot/README.md

 Think about how to store historical data

 Big one, is the initial "DEX PAID MARKET CAP", actually this?
 Or is it just first market cap recorded?
 This needs checking, and if incrrect, it needs fixing.
+**I can confirm that it isnt saving the dex paid market cap, it is saving the market cap of the token when first seen.
+We will need to use a differnt api end point to get the correct dex paid MC.

 check that the bot is tracking changes through the right api end points (speed things up), searching for token-- i dont think this i soptimised.
 A lot of time a requests wasted.
 I think we could use a separate bot to track changes??
 Uses CA from data base to track changes.
 Only tracks coins for up to 2-3 hours after dec is paid